This site is a work in progress. Please take a look around and let us know what you think!

 Good Shepherd Centres

 24 hour confidential crisis line offering support for individuals experiencing domestic violence.
-Can offer emergency counselling, crisis intervention, safety planning, and referral to community services or other emergency shelters.
+Offers emergency counselling, crisis intervention, safety planning, and referral to community services or other emergency shelters.

 Good Shepherd Centres